US Visa Wait Times 2026: Current Appointment Delays by Country

 Lima, Peru

-Moderate demand
+Moderate to high demand

 Santiago, Chile